BrianMitchL/svelte-compare-image/README.md

 An interactive example can be found at https://projects.brianm.me/svelte-compare-image/

-This component is CI tested against Svelte 4, but should work with Svelte 3 as well.
+This component requires Svelte 4.
+Use version 2 to support Svelte 3.

 ![screen recording example](example.gif)